jdevfullstack-tutorials/github-for-non-code-writers/README.md

-highly encouraged to write in plain text so that it can be rendered to different forms when published, just like a PDF, a web page or an e-book.
+highly encouraged to write in plain text so that it can be rendered to different forms when published, just like a PDF, a web page or an ebook.

 Another reason why you want to avoid specific platforms is that, once you do, you